chiararomanengo/SHREC2022/README.md

     <div style="text-align: center;">[0.822071130738891, 0.0766518567043369, 0.564201691657744]</div>
     and center [0,0,0].
 The reader is reminded to [1] for a complete description of the dataset and of the ground truth.

+### Output of the track participants
+The results provided by the track participants are collected inside the folder ``methods".

 ### References
 [1]  C. Romanengo, A. Raffo, S. Biasotti, B. Falcidieno, V. Fotis, I. Romanelis, E. Psatha, K. Moustakas, I. Sipiran, Q.-T. Nguyen, C.-B. Chu, K.-N. Nguyen-Ngoc, D.-K. Vo, T.-A. To, N.-T. Nguyen, N.-Q. Le-Pham, H.-D. Nguyen, M.-T. Tran, Y. Qie, N. Anwer.
 "SHREC 2022: Fitting and recognition of simple geometric primitives on point clouds".
 ArXiv: arXiv:2206.07636.